HunterKing/CS2450/Assignments/readme.md

 ### Program 4: Bit Manipulation
 Write a function to create a mask given a starting and ending bit.
 Use the mask to extract a "sub-int" from a given integer.
 Write a function to print out a number in hexidecimal with a dash between each digit.

+### Program 5: State Machines
+Using a decoder and D-Latches, make circuits that:
+1. Count up from 00 to 11 and then pause.
+2. Count up to 11 and repeat, unless a toggle switch is set to 1, then flash 00 and 11.
+If SW is 1 and the machine is on any other state, return to 00.
+3. Count up to 11 and stop if SW is 1, and reset to 00 if it is 0.